CruxConnect/crux-docs/_product_retailer/inventory_remove_item.md

 ### Request Parameters:

 item_uuids
-: (list) The Items list parameter holds item_uuids for all of the items you wish to add to your Inventory List
+: (array) The Items parameter holds item_uuids for all of the items you wish to add to your Inventory List

 ### Expected Response Codes